wp-plugins/vrpconnector/README.txt

 == Installation ==
 1. Install the plugin from the WordPress.org Plugin Directory here https://wordpress.org/plugins/vrpconnector/
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Update your permalink settings to custom structure '/%post_id%/%postname%/'
 1. Navigate to Wordpress Admin > Settings > VRP and enter your Gueststream.net API key
 1. Begin adding the available shortcodes to your posts and pages as desired.